 Microlearning is the not-so-new, but increasingly popular just in time learning technique taking educators and employers by storm.
-As the name implies, microlearning breaks complicated information down into easily digestible modules.
+As the name implies, microlearning breaks complicated information down into easily digestible instructional modules.
 These bite-sized information packets are highly targeted lessons that are easier to understand and therefore, easier to retain and remember later.

 As a subset of eLearning and blended-learning, microlearning has seen enormous growth in recent years, which has coincided with the rise of smartphones and handheld devices.
 With the increasingly remote nature of education and work, academic institutions and employers have increasingly turned to online learning platforms to help train employees and teach students.
 According to Forbes, in 2017, 87 per cent of higher education institutions in Canada and the U.S. reported using some form of e learning platform.
 And according to a market analysis by Global Industry Analysts, Inc, 77 per cent of American companies have already used online learning to train their workforce.

 The major advantage of microlearning over conventional online training platforms is that microlearning is straight to the point and delivers the necessary information to your target audience in a fun and engaging manner.
 It’s an effective way of making sure that your audience not only learns what you want them to but retains that information, which can greatly impact the bottom line of your business.
-But, as with all things, new training platforms cost time and money.
-So how can you simplify incorporating microlearning into your already existing training platform?
+But, as with all things, new employee training platforms and learning software cost time and money.
+So how can you simplify incorporating microlearning into your already existing training software?

-It’s important to keep in mind that not everything is designed to be taught using the microlearning method, but it is well-suited for training and other snippets of knowledge.
-It is also incredibly versatile, and can even be combined with gamification, spaced repetition, and mobile learning.
+It’s important to keep in mind that not everything is designed to be taught using the microlearning method, but it is well-suited for compliance training and other snippets of knowledge.
+It is also incredibly versatile, and can even be combined with gamification, spaced repetition, and m learning.